muhammadazhariqbal/muhammadazhariqbal/README.md

 - 🔭 I’m currently working on **React & React Native Project**

-- 🌱 I’m currently learning **everything. lol**
+- 🌱 I’m currently learning **everything :laughing: **

-- 👯 I’m looking to collaborate on **Frontend Developers**
+- 👯 I’m looking to collaborate on **React and React Native Projects**

-- 👨‍💻 All of my projects are available at [https://github.com/muhammadazhariqbal](https://github.com/muhammadazhariqbal)
+- 👨‍💻 All of my projects are available at [https://github.com/muhammadazhariqbal](https://github.com/muhammadazhariqbal) :star2:

-- 📫 How to reach me **muhammad1azhar2@gmail.com**
+- 📫 How to reach me **muhammad1azhar2@gmail.com** :smiley:

-- 📄 Know about my experiences [https://www.linkedin.com/in/muhammad-azhar-iqbal-6333201a0/](https://www.linkedin.com/in/muhammad-azhar-iqbal-6333201a0/)
+- 📄 Know about my experiences [https://www.linkedin.com/in/muhammad-azhar-iqbal-6333201a0/](https://www.linkedin.com/in/muhammad-azhar-iqbal-6333201a0/) :computer:

 <h3 align="left">Connect with me:</h3>
 <p align="left">